MildlyFootwear/VFSLauncher/README.md

 Launch with command arguments to load a profile and the executable you wish to hook into it.

 For example: VFSLauncher.exe "Profiles\Profile1.txt" "C:\Windows\system32\cmd.exe" will launch the command prompt with the virtual file system specified in the Profiles folder present in the executable's directory.
+You can create a text file and put the path to it as the 3rd argument to pass arguments on to the launched executable as if they were just ammended to a typical Windows shortcut.

 ## Building